 Bar & Hostel Work

-The bars of the Greek islands could not survive without foreign workers and there are thousands of summer jobs up for grabs every year.
+The bars of the Greek islands rely on foreign workers and there are thousands of summer jobs up for grabs every year.
 The pay is not fantastic, but you get to spend a summer on the islands.
 April and May are the times to go looking.
 Hostels and travellers' hotels are other places that regularly employ foreign workers.

 If you're looking for a permanent job, the most widely available option is to teach English.
 A TEFL (Teaching English as a Foreign Language) certificate or a university degree is an advantage but not essential.
-In the UK, look through the Times educational supplement or Tuesday's edition of the Guardian newspaper for opportunities; in other countries, contact the Greek embassy.
+For jobs listings check online at sites such as www.gooverseas.com.